mmojgani77/pudscript/README.md

 # pudscript
-Python useful daily scripts
+Python useful daily Scripts

->Note : you have to install Python version 3
+>Note : You have to install Python version 3

-> After you did clone the project; you have to add **Scripts** folder path to environment variables
+> After you did clone the project; you have to add **Scripts** folder path to environment variables.
-> Then you can use command `app [your script folder name] [parameters]` to run the app
+> Then you can use command `app [Your Script folder name] [Parameters Seperated with spaces]` to run the app.

+### For Example

+When you run `app md5-make MyTextHere` command , the Output would be `72053983a3969b821150bbb367469d53` or when you run `app` or `app --help` command it will show you all the commands you can use.

 # Tasks to do
-- [ ] Making help (manual) for all of scripts
+- [ ] Making help (manual) for all of Scripts

        You just have to add manual.txt to all of Scripts folder and describes what Scripts do.
-       The format of manual.txt could be anything but to be better use the following sample format :
+       The format of manual.txt could be anything but to be better use the following sample format and after that when you type `app man [Your Script folder name]` it will show you the content of manual.txt file placed in that folder:
 <pre>
 ---- Summary ----